sebpam/expressJsApiTestsSample/README.md

 ## Viewing Report
 ### Steps:

-- Ensure no reports displayed: http://localhost:8080/report/apiTestsResults Command below can emsure that the report is cleared before tests run
+- Ensure no reports are displayed: http://localhost:8080/report/apiTestsResults
+- Command below can ensure that the report is cleared before tests run
 ```
-node clearPreviousReport.js
+node ./test/reports/deletePreviousReport.js
 ```

 ```